Technologies for cost-effectively making fodder yeast enriched in Omega-3

 The key technical challenge is to cost-effectively produce yeasts with balanced amino acid profiles and enriched in Omega-3 fatty acids.
 We believe this can be solved with a foam fermenter that performs continuous aerobic fermentation at high concentrations of yeasts while using an innovative contamination control technique.

-We are using two yeasts - Candida utilis (Torula) with sugars and hydrolyzed starches and Pichia pastoris with glycerol and methanol.
-Both of these yeasts have a long history of being “Generally Recognized As Safe” (GRAS) for human, animal and fish consumption.
+We are using three yeasts - Candida utilis (Torula) with sugars and hydrolyzed starches, Yarrowia lipolytica with seed oils and Pichia pastoris with glycerol and methanol.
+All of these yeasts have a long history of being “Generally Recognized As Safe” (GRAS) for human, animal and fish consumption.

-Both of these yeasts can be grown in continuous fermentation with a variable amount of fatty acids and proteins, where you can tune the sum of fatty acids and protein to comprise 50% of the dry weight of the yeast.
+All of these yeasts can be grown in continuous fermentation with a variable amount of fatty acids and proteins, where you can tune the sum of fatty acids and protein to comprise 50% of the dry weight of the yeast.
+Yarrowia lipolytica is one of the only ways to convert seed oils to protein-rich yeast.
 When making yeast for feeding fish, a higher percentage of fatty acids can make it possible for this yeast to displace fish meal.
 The yeasts also contain higher amounts of Omega-3 fatty acids than when using submerged fermentation.

 Economics Example

 A ton of protein requires about 2 tons of yeast.
-Two tons of sugar or methanol are needed to make a ton of yeast.
+Two tons of sugar, seed oil or methanol are needed to make a ton of yeast.

 Since sugar (from starch) costs about $200/ton and methanol costs a similar amount, it takes about $800 of sugar, starch or methanol to make a ton of protein.

-This makes it possible to make protein enriched in Omega-3 fatty acids at a price competitive with soy protein.
+This makes it possible to make nutritional yeast protein enriched in Omega-3 fatty acids at a price competitive with soy protein.

 Contamination Control